beloglazov/openstack-neat/README.md

 ## License

-The source code is available under the Apache 2.0 license, but some methods implemented in the software are a part of a patent application.
-That means, commercial users need to obtain a license to use the IP noted in the patent.
+The source code is distributed under the Apache 2.0 license.

+Copyright (C) 2012-2014 Anton Beloglazov.